-Nonoperating revenues consist primarily of County subsidies provided by Pecos County, Texas (the "County") and indigent care support revenue.
+Nonoperating revenues consist primarily of County subsidies provided by Pecos County, Texas (the "County") and community benefit support revenue.
 The County subsidies are provided to subsidize the Hospital's operations, including providing care to the indigent population of Pecos County, Texas.
 These subsidies are both noncapital and capital in nature.
 The County subsidies fluctuate based on property values and the continuous tax rate.
-Indigent care support revenue exceeded intergovernmental transfer expense by \$227,512 and \$202,782 in 2016 and 2015, respectively.
+Indigent care support revenue exceeded intergovernmental transfer expense by \$411,442 and \$227,512 in 2017 and 2016, respectively.